devjgm/papers/cpp_civil_time.md

 as necessary), and subtracting 7 from a `civil_month` operates on the month field (normalizing as necessary).
 All arithmetic produces a new value that represents a valid civil time.
-Difference requires two similarly aligned civil time types and returns the scaler answer in units of the given alignment.
+Difference requires two similarly aligned civil time types and returns the scalar answer in units of the given alignment.
 For example, the difference between two `civil_hour` objects will give an answer in hours.